betoule/cosmologix/README.md

 between the first call and subsequent calls, as the initial call may involve specific overheads.
 For Cosmologix, this includes JIT-compilation times, which introduce a significant delay.
 Efforts are underway to optimize this aspect.
+Note that we did not yet manage jit-compile the luminosity distance computation in `cosmoprimo`, due to a compilation error.
+The speed measurement may change significantly when this issue is solved.

 ![Distance modulus speed](https://gitlab.in2p3.fr/lemaitre/cosmologix/-/raw/master/doc/mu_speed.svg)